-At Hutton Rudby Primary School, we believe children should understand the facts about human reproduction before they leave primary school.
-We define Sex Education as understanding human reproduction.
-We intend to teach this throughout the Jigsaw 'Changing Me' puzzle unit in the Summer term.
-Please see below for the parents' right to withdraw their child.
+At Synergy Schools, we believe children should understand the facts about human reproduction before they leave primary school, so we define Sex Education in this way.

+We intend to teach this as part of PSHE in which case parents have the right to withdraw their child.